-- Newstart Allowance, Partner Allowance, Sickness Allowance, Special Benefit, Widow Allowance and Youth Allowance (job seeker only). - Parenting Payment (Partnered), Exceptional Circumstances Relief Payment, Farm Help Income Support and those entitled to receive the maximum rate of Family Tax Benefit Part A by fortnightly instalments. - · Mobility Allowance. - Carer Allowance (CA), paid to parents/carers in respect of a child with a disability.
+- Carer Payment (due to either episodic or short term care of a child) - Newstart Allowance, Partner Allowance, Sickness Allowance, Special Benefit, Widow Allowance and Youth Allowance (job seeker only) - Parenting Payment (Partnered), Exceptional Circumstances Relief Payment, Farm Help Income Support and those entitled to receive the maximum rate of Family Tax Benefit Part A by fortnightly instalments - · Mobility Allowance - Carer Allowance (CA), paid to parents/carers in respect of a child with a disability.
 The card is issued in the child's name.
-Other parents/carers of children with a disability who do not receive CA may receive a HCC subject to less stringent disability-related eligibility criteria. - Community Development Employment Project Scheme Participant Supplement where the recipient is qualified for an income support payment (attracting a HCC), but that payment is not payable due to either the assets test, or the rules relating to seasonal or intermittent workers.
+Other parents/carers of children with a disability who do

+- not receive CA may receive a HCC subject to less stringent disability-related eligibility criteria - Community Development Employment Project Scheme Participant Supplement where the recipient is qualified for an income support payment (attracting a HCC), but that payment is not payable due to either the assets test, or the rules relating to seasonal or intermittent workers.
 These customers receive the HCC applicable to the payment type for which they are qualified.